nickstenning/honcho/doc/using_procfiles.rst

         export              Export the application to another process management format
-        help                Describe available tasks or one specific task run                 Run a command using your application's environment start               Start the application (or a specific PROCESS)
+        help                Describe available tasks or one specific task run                 Run a specific PROCESS in the foreground (or an arbitrary shell command)
+        start               Start the application (or a specific PROCESS)